-It is the student's responsibility to make sure they know the current parking rules and regulations; if not sure, contact the Safety and Police Office.
+It is the student's responsibility to make sure they know the current parking rules and regulations; if not sure, contact the Sheriff's Office.
 It is also the student's responsibility to make sure the current decal is visible to College Police Officers.
 The college is not responsible for lost permits under any circumstances.